-The District/COE does not discriminate on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, age, immigration status, actual or potential parental, family, or marital status, pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom, or association with a person or a group with one or more of these actual or perceived characteristics, in any of its policies, practices, or procedures, programs or activities, in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975, and related laws and regulations [EC 200; 221.51].
+The District/COE does not discriminate on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, age, immigration status, actual or potential parental, family, or marital status, pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom, or association with a person or a group with one or more of these actual or perceived characteristics, in any of its policies, practices, or procedures, programs, or activities, in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975, and related laws and regulations.
+[EC 200; 221.51].
 This nondiscrimination policy covers admission and access to, and treatment and employment in, District/COE programs and activities, including vocational education.
 Inquiries regarding the equal opportunity policies, the filing of grievances or complaints, or to request a copy, free of charge, of the procedures covering discrimination complaints may be directed to the District/County Superintendent of Schools, the District Title IX Coordinator, or the Office of Civil Rights, as appropriate.
 The lack of English language skills will not be a barrier to the admission and participation in District/COE programs.
-The District's Title IX Coordinator, Cheryl Olson, Superintendent, may be contacted at 2390 Bass Lake Road, Rescue CA 95672, 530-677-4461, colson@rescueusd.org or http://www.rescueusd.org/Non-Discrimination/index.html.
+The District's Title IX Coordinator may be contacted at [Jim Shoemake, 2390 Bass Lake Road, 530-677-4461, infor@rescueusd.org]